 Currently enrolled students may request transfer credit for courses taken at another regionally accredited, four-year institution.
 In order for a course to be considered for transfer credit, the student must obtain the catalog description (and syllabus, if required by the academic department) for each course the student wishes to take at another institution.
 The Freeman School of Business requires that students also provide a syllabus for each course.
 Please note that some transfer credits may be denied for applicability to the professional school's major/minor degree requirements due to professional accreditation standards.

-The student begins the transfer credit process with his or her academic advisor, who verifies that the student is in good standing and eligible to earn transfer credit.
-The advisor will provide the student with a Transfer Credit Approval Form to bring to the appropriate Tulane department, along with the course description and/or syllabus (provided by the student).
+The student begins the transfer credit process by scheduling an appointment with the Advising Center’s transfer credit specialist, who verifies that the student is in good standing and eligible to earn transfer credit.
+They will provide the student with a Transfer Credit Approval Form to bring to the Appropriate Tulane department, along with the course syllabus.
 Each course is then evaluated by the appropriate school or department at Tulane to determine whether or not it can be applied to a Tulane degree.
 The institution and program through which the courses were offered must be comparable to the department or program at Tulane awarding the transfer credit.
 Credit earned at community colleges is not accepted for transfer.

 Credit for acceptable work is transferred in the amount recorded on the official transcript of the other institution.
 Credits earned on a pass/fail or satisfactory/unsatisfactory basis do not transfer unless the transcript states that P or S is equivalent to a grade of C or better.
 Grades are not transferred with the credits; therefore, a student cannot remedy a grade-point deficiency at Tulane by attendance at another institution.

 Incoming first-year students planning to enroll in courses elsewhere during the summer prior to arriving at Tulane should consult with their academic advisor.
 Courses must meet the guidelines below in order to be eligible for review.
 The approval of transfer credits is at the sole discretion of Newcomb-Tulane College.
-Your academic advisor can provide specific instructions and the necessary paperwork required to submit courses for approval.
+To get your courses reviewed for possible transfer, please utilize the pre-matriculation credit form.